monome-community/nc01-drone/README.md

 deadline: march 1

-- submit your script by submitting a PR to github: https://github.com/monome-community/nc01-drone(we will help with instructions)
+- submit your script by submitting a PR to github: https://github.com/monome-community/nc01-drone (we will help with instructions)
 - record 2-6 minutes of the output of your script using TAPE. feel free to use the built-in reverb. upload to google drive, dropbox, etc. post link on thread.